Reviewed on this page:

 Traditional Anatolian instruments feature more than usual - mostly winds, percussion and kemençe rather than bağlama - though never in a heavy-handed way, and she sounds exactly as comfortable here as with the pseudo-70s Joker band ("Yeter").

-Online configurations of the album contain demo versions of all the tracks, which is a cool concept though they don't reveal much except Bahadir's rock-solid rhythm playing.
+Online configurations of the album contain demo versions of all the tracks, which is a cool concept though they don't reveal much apart from Bahadir's rock-solid rhythm playing.